openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 }
 ```
 #### Permit a call to a loop
 Permit some callin to some loop.
-Works only with sip gateway connected.
+Works only with SIP gateway connected.

 ```
 {